TeamHealth: Disaster Response

+In September 2024, TeamHealth clinicians responded to patient care needs following Hurricane Helene, including in parts of Western North Carolina where infrastructure disruptions limited access to power, water, and communications.
+The company reported that it deployed additional emergency medicine and hospital medicine clinicians to support affected hospitals and treated more than 500 patients during the response.
+Medical director Dr. Matt Riester described the response, stating that some emergency department staff "didn't leave the hospital for days" following the storm.

+In January 2025, the company launched “TeamHealth Serves,” an internal initiative focused on employee volunteerism.

+In 2026, TeamHealth clinician Nadine McGraw highlighted the role of rural hospitals in providing emergency care and cited workforce shortages, hospital closures, and financial pressures as challenges facing rural healthcare systems.

+Payer Disputes and Litigation

+Surprise Billing

 In September 2019, the NYT revealed that Team Health was one of two companies behind a political action group called "Doctor Patient Unity".
 The PAC had surfaced in July 2019 and spent more than $28 million in advertising opposing legislation to end out-of-network charges ("surprise medical bills" after emergency room visits).
 Because it did not disclose staff nor funders it has been referred to as a dark money group.

 In October 2019, TeamHealth CEO Leif Murphy reaffirmed the company’s long-standing policy against balance billing patients and urged Congress to pass a legislative solution to end surprise medical billing that allowed health insurers and providers to work out billing disputes through an independent dispute resolution system.